Anthares101/saruman-project/README.md

 1. Clone the repository
 2. Go to the folder and right click in `Saruman.uproject`
 3. Click on `Generate Visual Studio project files` and wait for it to finish
-4. Now you can double click on `Saruman.sln` and Unreal will ask to rebuild the module, do it and wait for it to finish
+4. Now you can double click on `Saruman.uproject` and Unreal will ask to rebuild the module, do it and wait for it to finish

 After all this steps the project should open for you.
 Maybe the editor report some errors about the lighting system, just click on the Unreal editor `Render` button (Maybe the editor ask you for network access, allow it, it is needed for this process).